Jaw-dropping South Asia Snorkeling: The 10 Best Spots in Indonesia

 1 - KOMODO NATIONAL PARK

-The friendly Komodo Dragon is just one of the many creatures that share the underwater habitat of this UNESCO World Heritage Site dazzling with vibrant reefs, candy-colored coral gardens, and an impressive array of tropical fish.
+The friendly Komodo Dragon or known as pink beach indonesia is just one of the many creatures that share the underwater habitat of this UNESCO World Heritage Site dazzling with vibrant reefs, candy-colored coral gardens, and an impressive array of tropical fish.
 Keep a sharp eye out for creatures like otherworldly tiny seahorses that look like little toys, elusive snake eels, and majestic manta rays.

 After a day at sea, relax on the tranquil and beautiful Pink Beach and dig your toes in the glittery pink baby powder sand.
 Don’t forget your waterproof camera when visiting Komodo Beach to take some snaps and boomerangs of blue sea and pink sands–definitely postcard perfect and IG worthy.